DerekTurtleRoe/ares/docs/interface/ares.md

 describes all the options in this sub-menu.

 **Synchronize Audio**
-causes higan to wait for audio playback to complete before resuming emulation.
+causes ares to wait for audio playback to complete before resuming emulation.
 This should reduce popping and glitching noises, and slows the emulation down to approximately the correct speed.